Kingdom Hearts IV: Development

-In June 2022, Nomura revealed that the mobile game Kingdom Hearts Missing-Link would be connected to Kingdom Hearts IV explaining that there were "some figures that appear" in Missing-Link that were tied to the story of IV.
+In June 2022, Nomura revealed that the mobile game Kingdom Hearts Missing-Link would be connected to Kingdom Hearts IV, explaining that there were "some figures that appear" in Missing-Link that were tied to the story of IV.
+However, Missing-Link was cancelled in May 2025.
+Shortly after, the series' social media account shared a development update and some screenshots of Kingdom Hearts IV and said more information would be shared "when the time is right".
+In September 2025, Nomura said development was "going according to schedule".

 Design

 Sora receives an updated look for the game, having a more realistic art style.
 Quadratum and the non-playable characters also have a realistic design.
 The design team was challenged to make the world as realistic as possible; previously in the series, the most "realistic" world was the one based on the Pirates of the Caribbean films.
 Conversely, characters in the original world of the series, such as Donald and Goofy, continue to use the shaders and designs introduced in Kingdom Hearts III, with Nomura stating if Sora were to return to his world, his look would revert.

+Music

+Series composer Yoko Shimomura returns to score the game.